Family Volunteer Opportunities

 ClearPoint Financial Solutions

 This Atlanta organization launched the Hispanic Center for Financial Excellence (HCFE) aimed at providing first-,second-, and third-generation Spanish-speaking immigrants with financial literacy education and long-term advice and support.
-The HCFE is focused on helping people build assets, expand buying power, and manage financial risk.
+The HCFE focuses on helping people build assets, expand buying power, and manage financial risk.

 HomeStretch Transitional Housing Program